microsoft/symphony/README.md

 # Symphony

-## ⚠️ Archived Repository
+> [!WARNING]

-This repository has been **archived** and is no longer maintained.
+> This repository has been **archived** and is no longer maintained.
 All issues, pull requests, and workflows are disabled.

 ### Why Archived?